CSC1110 - Week 7 Exercise

 +Rectangle(width:double, height:double, x:double, y:double) +hit(testPoint: Point):boolean +display():void -getLowerRightCorner():Point |

 This class represents a Rectangle that has a width and height, but also a Point that represents the location of the upper left-hand corner.
-The hit() method returns true if the passed-in x and y values passed in, fall within the perimeter of the Rectangle.
+The hit() method returns true if the passed-in x and y values passed in, fall within, but not on, the perimeter of the Rectangle.
 The display() method prints out "Rectangle", and then the x and y of the upper left-hand corner and the width and height.
 See the sample output.

 RectangleDriver